About Your New Companion

 Axolotls are solitary animals, meaning they do not require tank mates or companionship.
 In many cases, it's best for them to be kept alone.

 However, it is possible to successfully raise multiple axolotls in the same environment, provided you give them plenty of space and the proper amount of care.
 A 40-Gallon Breeder tank will provide the space necessary to comfortably keep two or three adult axolotls.
+To learn more about how to successfully keep multiple axolotls together, please click here!

 When it comes to adding tank mates besides other axolotls, it should be done with extreme caution, or avoided completely.
 Fish have a tendency to nip at axolotls’ gills, legs, and tails, thinking they’re food.
 If they aren’t at least twice the size of your axolotl’s head, snails, clams, and other mollusks are likely to be swallowed, causing impaction and death.
 Invertebrates such as shrimp and crayfish are also likely to cause harm to axolotls by attacking their gills and limbs with their claws.